 I was born and raised in Red Deer, and have fairly deep roots here.
-We have 3 fantastic boys who keep our lives adventure filled.
+We have 3 fantastic boys and 1 amazing daughter who keep our lives adventure filled.

 Crystal and I were married in 2002 and moved from Red Deer to Lethbridge where we both attended the University there.
 I received a B.A. in Religious Studies from the U of L.

 It was in Lethbridge, while attending St. Augustine’s Church, that I became an Anglican.
 (I had become a dedicated Christian just a few years earlier when I was 19 and attended the First Christian Reformed Church in Red Deer- a church I am still very fond of.)
 After finishing my studies, I was working as a youth minister at St. Augustine’s.